 Frequently Asked Questions about the Abandoned Baby Bullish Pattern

 Below are some of the most frequently asked questions about the abandoned baby bullish pattern:

 What is the difference between the bullish abandoned baby pattern and the morning star candle pattern?

 The abandoned baby bullish pattern and the morning star chart pattern are similar in appearance and meaning.
 They both are trend reversal bullish classical chart patterns with three candle formations.
 However, the difference between the two patterns is that the Doji candle in the abandoned baby bullish pattern is gapping below the first candle above the third candle.
 On the other hand, the morning star chart pattern has no gapping of any one of the candles.

 What does the abandoned baby bullish chart pattern tell us?

 Simply put, the abandoned baby bullish chart pattern indicates that the prior trend is close to ending, and a new uptrend is about to start.
 In other words, it is a trend reversal chart pattern used by traders to enter long positions.

 What time frame is best for the bullish abandoned baby candlestick pattern?

-Since the abandoned baby bullish pattern is considered a long-term chart pattern, it can usually be found on long-term timeframes rather than short-term time frames.
-Therefore, in our view, the best time frames to identify and use this pattern include 1 hour, 4 hours, daily, weekly and monthly candlestick charts.
+Since the abandoned baby bullish pattern is considered a long-term chart pattern, it can usually be found on long-term rather than short-term time frames.
+Therefore, in our view, the best time frames to identify and use this pattern include 1 hour, 4 hours, daily, weekly, and monthly candlestick charts.